Skip to content

 Growing up in Norfolk, Virginia, Lauren uncovered her passion for marketing during her high school years—a love that has propelled her professional journey over the past five years.
 Lauren received her Bachelor of Arts in English from Virginia Commonwealth University.

-Lauren recently joined RTC’s development team as online campaign associate.
+Lauren joined RTC’s development team as online campaign associate.
 Eager to leverage the wealth of knowledge and best practices accumulated throughout her career, Lauren is committed to enhancing communication with supporters and partners.
 She aims to contribute to the growth of fundraising and advocacy initiatives through the email channel.

 During her leisure hours, Lauren directs her creative energy toward crafting short stories, delving into the nuances of screenwriting and exploring new destinations.
 She finds joy in extended walks (accompanied by intense games of tug-of-war) with her dog, Ms. Bunny.